 For example, if there is an error on your application that was the fault of USCIS then you do not have to pay the filing fee.
 Or, if you’re between the ages of 14 through 79, then you do not need to pay the biometric fee of $85.

-You can pay this fee by check or money order as long as the check or money order is from a bank located inside the united states The check or money order should be made out to the “U.S. Department of Homeland Security.”
-Do not abbreviate the agency’s name or your fee check could be rejected.
+You can pay this fee by check or money order as long as the check or money order is from a bank located inside the United States.
+If it is, make our your check to the “U.S. Department of Homeland Security.”
+Do not abbreviate the agency’s name or USCIS could reject your fee check.

-How long it typically take to process a form I-90
+How long does it take to process form I-90?